0x2142/frigate-notify/docs/config.md

 This config section allows control over whether to generate alerts on all zones, or only specific ones.
 By default, the app will generate notifications on **all** Frigate events, regardless of whether the event includes zone info.

+??? note "A note about how this works"

+    **With MQTT**, Frigate will send a `new` event when a detection starts.
+Subsequent changes, like the detected object transitioning from one zone to another, will trigger `update` events.
+These `update` events will contain a list of current zone(s) that the object is in, as well as a list of all zones that the object has entered during the event.

+    In order to reduce the number of notifications generated, this app will only alert on the *first time* the detected object enters a zone.

+    For example, let's say you have a camera in your front yard with zones for sidewalk, driveway, and lawn - but only allow notifications for driveway and lawn.
+During an event someone was detected originally on the sidewalk, then driveway, lawn, and back to driveway.
+In this case, you should only receive two notifications.
+Once for the first time the person entered the driveway zone, and a second when they entered the lawn zone.

+    **With Web API event query**, we only query the event from Frigate one time.
+So currently, only one alert would be sent depending on the detected zones at the time the web API was queried for new events.

 - **unzoned** (Optional - Default: `allow`)
     - Controls alerts on events outside a zone
     - By default, events without a zone will generate alerts